Thinking about painting your hearth? You might be wondering, “how much does it cost to paint a brick fireplace?”

 Before You Get Started, You Need To Know This…

 Full disclosure: this project took me 4 days to complete.
-I wish I could tell you I completed everything in ONE day like some other bloggers, but that’s very unrealistic.
+I wish I could tell you I finished everything in ONE day like some other bloggers, but that’s very unrealistic.

 I’m all about helping you get things done RIGHT and ON A BUDGET!